-Students applying for enrollment in the PhamacyTechnicanorMassageTherapyProgramwith a felony or misdemeanor conviction may not be admitted in the program or qualify for licensure., which is a common employment requirement.
+Students applying for admission in the PharmacyTechnicianor Massage TherapyProgram with a felony or misdemeanor conviction may not be admitted in the program or qualify for licensure., which is a common employment requirement.
 Students applying for enrollment in the Surgical Technology program should be aware that they may not be eligible for clinical rotation assignment due to facility required background checks.
 Students who do not complete clinical rotation are not eligible for graduation.
 ACHT may not be held responsible should a student enroll despite their own knowledge of a criminal record, regardless of results of background checks run by the school upon enrollment.